 Klis fortress attractions and sightseeing

-When you enter the fortress, you will receive a brochure with a map and information about all places of visitor's interest.
+When you enter the fortress, you will receive a brochure with a map and information about all places of visitor interest.

-The fortress had several entrances during history.
+The fortress had several entrances throughout history.
 There is an interesting secret entrance that was used only as needed, and then re-walled again.

 Oprah fort was built in the 14th century.
 It became the most important defensive element of the western part of the fortress.

-The former weapons depot is today a small museum which exhibits weapons that have been used during history on the fortress.
+The former weapons depot is today a small museum which exhibits weapons that have been used on the fortress during its history.

-The former Croatian's prince's residence is a museum exhibiting archaeological inscriptions.
+The former Croatian prince's residence is a museum exhibiting archaeological inscriptions.
 The most important is Trpimir's inscription from the 9th century.

 Interpretation centre and Stella Croatica